Indrijkl/CovidDataset/README.md

-# Ollist-Brazillian-Ecommerce
-# (Meachine Learning-Unsupervised Portofolio)
+# Ollist-Brazillian-Ecommerce (Machine Learning-Unsupervised Portofolio)

 This repository was made to store data about our final project.
 This project is part of the requirement in completing the Data Science study program at Purwadhika Startup & Coding School.
 This notebook contains EDA, seller segmentations and customer segmentations from the dataset Brazilian E-commerce Olist.
 The dataset used can be accessed freely from https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce.